Skip to content

 Using the Data Synchronization

 Assuming everything was done correctly, the plug-in should start working.
-Start your Data Sync service and verify that issues in GitLab appear inside SpiraPlan.
+Start your Data Sync service and verify that issues in GitLab appear inside Spira.
 Note that the Data Sync service is not running constantly, so it may take some time for changes to materialize.

 Congratulations, you have just integrated your Spira instance with GitLab's integrated issue tracker!